 2000 – 2007 Managing Director for Germany and Austria (with Power of attorney) Ubisoft GmbH

-Odile also founded and grew the Austrian subsidiary during her tenure while simultaneously creating the HR strategy and developing numerous HR activities necessary to the company’s future growth.
-From a publishing standpoint, Odile developed business relationships with several German developers to acquire distribution rights of their games.
+Odile also founded and grew the Austrian subsidiary during her tenure while simultaneously creating the HR strategy and developing numerous HR activities necessary for the company’s future growth.
+From a publishing standpoint, Odile developed business relationships with several German developers to acquire distribution rights for their games.

 1996 – 1999 Marketing Manager for Ubisoft GmbH in several positions

 1998-1999 Marketing Director

 As Marketing Manager at Ubisoft GmbH in Germany, from 1998-1999, Odile created, built, and recruited the complete marketing department of 15 persons to take care of PR, product positioning, trade marketing, and advertising strategies and implementation.